Sam Houston: Early life

-Samuel Houston was born in Rockbridge County, Virginia, on March 2, 1793, to Samuel Houston and Elizabeth Paxton.
-Both of Houston's parents were descended from Scottish and Irish immigrants who had settled in Colonial America in the 1730s, including his great-grandfather John Houston.
-Houston's father was descended from Ulster Scots people.
-Samuel inherited the Timber Ridge plantation and mansion in Rockbridge County, Virginia that was worked by enslaved African Americans.
+Samuel Houston was born in Rockbridge County, Virginia on March 2, 1793, to Samuel Houston and Elizabeth Paxton.
+Both of Houston's parents were descended from Scottish and Irish colonists who had settled in Colonial America in the 1730s, including his great-grandfather John Houston.
+Houston's father was descended from Ulster Scots people and the Houston baronets, the founders of Clan Houston in Scotland.
+Samuel inherited the Timber Ridge plantation and mansion in Rockbridge County, Virginia, which was worked by enslaved African Americans.
 During the American Revolutionary War, Captain Houston served in Morgan's Rifle Brigade as a paymaster.
-He served in the Virginia militia, which required him to pay his own expenses and to be away from his family for long periods of time.
-The plantation and the family's finances suffered as a result.
+He served in the Virginian militia, which required him to pay his own expenses and to be away from his family for long periods of time.
+Thus, the plantation and his family's finances suffered.

-He had five brothers and three sisters: Paxton, Robert, James who married Patience Bills, John, William who married Mary Ball, Isabella, Mary who married Matthew Wallace and then his nephew Williams Wallace, and Eliza who married Samuel Moore.
+He had five brothers and three sisters: Paxton, Robert, James (married Patience Bills), John, William (married Mary Ball), Isabella, Mary (married Matthew Wallace), and Eliza (married Samuel Moore).

-His father, Samuel, planned to sell Timber Ridge and move west to Tennessee, where land was less expensive, but he died in 1806.
-Elizabeth, his mother, followed through on those plans and settled the family near Maryville, the seat of Blount County, Tennessee.
-At this time, Tennessee was on the American frontier, and even larger towns like Nashville were vigilant against Native American raids.
+His father, Samuel Sr., planned to sell Timber Ridge and move west to Tennessee, where land was less expensive, but he died in 1806.
+Elizabeth, his mother, followed through on those plans, settling the family near Maryville, Tennessee, the seat of Blount County.
+At that time, Tennessee was on the American frontier, and even larger towns like Nashville were vigilant against Native American raids.
 He had dozens of cousins who lived in the surrounding area of east-central Tennessee.
 When they arrived, Elizabeth cleared the land, built a house, and planted crops.
 Her oldest children, Paxton, Isabella, and Robert died within a few years after they arrived in Tennessee.
-Elizabeth relied on James and John to run the store in Maryville, operate the farm, and watch over the younger children.
+Elizabeth relied on James and John to run the store in Maryville, to operate the farm, and to watch over the younger children.